-Capablanca has always been one of my idols and the first conscious raise of my level happened after an every-day, 3-month study of his games.
+Capablanca’s Endgame Technique has always been one of my idols and the first conscious raise of my level happened after every day, 3-month study of his games.
 It was the winter of 2004-2005 and for three months, December, January, and February all I did was study and analyze Capablanca’s games every single day all day long.
 After this period I immediately won a strong open tournament and scored a GM norm.

 What I was doing was going through his games and trying to understand why he played the moves he did.
-The point was to obtain a feeling for the position and understand why it felt right for him to play that particular move.
+The point was to obtain a feeling for the position.
+Also, to understand why it felt right for him to play that particular move.

 The most important thing I noticed was that he always had a very concrete idea behind every single move he played.
 His moves were of utmost precision.
 They were an immediate reaction to his opponent’s moves.

 Capablanca’s Endgame Technique – Part 1